fcastello/ansible-docker/README.md

 To Do
 -----

-- Change the default docker path
-- Add a customizable docker config
 - Add a way to pin to specific version
-- Docker configuration without iptables
 - Change default subnet to docker0 bridge
 - Add a way to configure multiple bridges

 Limitations
 -----------
-- Tested only in ubuntu 18.04.
-It should work in newer versions too but hasnt been tested.
+- Tested only in ubuntu 24.04.
+It should work in newer versions too but hasn't been tested.
+I might work with 18.04, 20.04 and 22.04 but without any guarantees
 - Might work in other Debian based distributions but has not been tested.
 - has been tested with amd64 and arm64 architectures.